 9 Of necessity, these estimates exclude BPOL and other local taxes that also apply to the data center industry.
 As a result, the revenue estimates provided almost certainly underestimate the actual local tax revenues of the data center industry.
-10 See our February 2020 Prince William County Spotlight report for detailed calculations.

 Data Centers Reduce the Overall Tax Burden and Tax Rates